What is Emsam and how is it used?

 Reliable estimates of the incidence and severity of untoward experiences involving sexual desire, performance, and satisfaction are difficult to obtain, in part because patients and physicians may be reluctant to discuss them.
 Accordingly, estimates of the incidence of untoward sexual experience and performance cited in product labeling are likely to underestimate their actual incidence.
 Table 3 shows that the incidence rates of sexual side effects in patients with major depressive disorder are comparable to the placebo rates in placebo-controlled trials.

-Side Effects in Placebo-Controlled Clinical Trials with EMSAM
+Table 3.
+Incidence of Sexual Side Effects in Placebo-Controlled Clinical Trials with EMSAM

 |IN MALES ONLY|